MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/modal.md

   name:  |
     The modal itself is not interactive.
 Any close button label should describe the close action
   role:  |
-    Any CTA in the modal announces as a button
+    Any CTA in the modal announced as a button
   state: |
     n/a